• Skip to primary navigation

 3. Set Realistic Goals

 The keyword here is ‘realistic’.
-There is a big difference between the score you want and the score you are realistically going to get.
+There is a big difference between the score you want and the score you will get.

-Effective preparation will help you succeed and will ensure that you get the best score you can possibly get, but it does not ensure miracles.
+Effective preparation will help you succeed and ensure you get the best score possible, but it does not ensure miracles.

 Click here to read our article: How Long Will it Take Me to Get the Score I Need?